 Computer Studies

-Teacher: Mr. Delaney
+Teacher: Mr. Delaney, Mr. Elgersma

 The program in computer studies offers a variety of courses to help students develop a deeper understanding of the world of computer science and computer programming, and to help focus their interests in this area.